scanpay/woocommerce-scanpay/readme.txt

 == Description ==

-With this plugin you can quickly and easily accept payments in WooCommerce through our payment gateway.
-The plugin works with WooCommerce Subscriptions.
+With this plugin, you can quickly and easily accept payments in WooCommerce through Scanpay's payment gateway.
+The plugin is compatible with WooCommerce Subscriptions.
 We support the following payment methods:

 * Dankort
 * Visa, Mastercard and Maestro
 * JCB, American Express and Diners
 * MobilePay

-This is an official plugin, developed by Scanpay ApS in Copenhagen.
-We are a PCI DSS certified payment gateway with a focus on Scandinavian e-commerce.
+This is an official plugin developed by Scanpay ApS in Copenhagen.
+We are a PCI DSS certified payment gateway focusing on Scandinavian e-commerce.
 You can create a scanpay account [here](https://scanpay.dk/opret).

 == Installation ==

-Please follow the steps in the installation and configuration guide: https://docs.scanpay.dk/modules/woocommerce
+Please follow the steps in the [installation and configuration guide](https://github.com/scanpay/woocommerce-scanpay#scanpay-for-woocommerce).

 == Changelog ==